Alzheimer's Documentary Series

 Okay, now we get to go in the barn.

-(light string music) >>Everybody thinks dementia, they think memory.
+(feed rattling) >>Everybody thinks dementia, they think memory.

 >>Right.

->>But not every, it's not always memory.
+>>But it's not always memory.

 And maybe you were having memory issues at work, like remembering to do this or that, but I didn't see it.